redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 -----------------------

-As a RPM Packager, you will likely spend a large majority of your time when packaging software in the SPEC file since this is the receipe we use to tell ``rpmbuild`` how to actually perform a build.
+As a RPM Packager, you will likely spend a large majority of your time when packaging software in the SPEC file since this is the recipe we use to tell ``rpmbuild`` how to actually perform a build.
 In this section we will discuss how to create and modify a spec file.